+A few weeks back I was e-mailed from a University about doing an interview about Alter The Press! for their coursework.
+Here is the interview: What exactly does you job entail at ATP?
 I do quite a lot for AlterThePress!.
 My main tasks are help with posting news on a daily basis, as well as writing reviews and e-mail interviews.
 I also maintain our MySpace, Twitter, LastFM and Forum.
 In addition to this I design the layout and maintain the sub-sections of the website, like the album reviews and interviews page.

 How did you get into review web based work?
 Was AlterThePress a brainchild of yours or did you get onboard after the initial concept had been formalised?
 I came onboard a few days after Jon Ableson started the site.
 I came across the site after he posted about it on Punktasticís forum.
 He asked for other writers.
 I had just written an album review of Farewellís ďIsnít This Supposed to Be Fun!?Ē on my own personal blog.
 I mentioned that and asked if heíd be interested in using it and then from there, I came involved in AlterThePress!

 Do you write reviews yourself and is this something that you enjoy, and why?
 I had never written reviews much before I became involved.
 It had been something I had thought about doing but I had never got round to it.
 I do enjoy it though, even more so now, as with earlier reviews it would be stuff that I liked, but now we get asked or given records to review and most of the time itís music that Iíve not heard before, so my writing is not as bias as my earlier reviews were.

 Also what genre of music do you specialise in regarding reviews?
 Our site mainly covers rock, hardcore, punk, pop-punk, emo and anything else in between.
 We also cover a bit of hip-hop, indie, dance, pop and electronic.

 How long have you been writing reviews?
 (Not necessarily just with ATP - just in general) I have been writing reviews since last August, which was when ATP started but I had attempted to write one review before, for a website I tried to be a writer for, it wasnít that good.

 What methods of promotion did you use initially to advertise your website?
 Are these the same methods you are using now?

+Do you plan on expanding into different areas of the music industry?
 I guess we use pretty basic promotion, especially by using the internet.
 As I mentioned earlier we have a MySpace, a LastFM and a Twitter page, which is helpful for networking and for letting people know about our site.
 We also promote a little bit on a few music-based forums, as itís easy to say ďhey, we have a new interview with so-soĒ.
 Itís a quick way to get people interested in our site, as they might see something on a band they like or are interested in.

 In addition to this I did 2 podcasts before Christmas, which I guess didnít promote our site much but I think it showed that weíre a site that are willing to add more depth.
 Iím following this up with a free downloadable compilation in April, which will hopefully interest a few more readers, as well as those in the industry such as bands, labels and PR people.